ChengmingZhang-CAS/CauTrigger/README.md

 ## Installation

 You need to have Python 3.10 or newer installed on your system.
-If you don't have Python installed, we recommend installing [uv][].

-There are several alternative options to install CauTrigger:
+This process will be completed in just a few minutes under normal network conditions.

 <!--
 1) Install the latest release of `CauTrigger` from [PyPI][]: